Barqawiz/FastAPI_Twitter_Auth/README.md

-# FastAPI_Twitter_Login
+# FastAPI Twitter Auth
  Create twitter login API using FastAPI.

 ## Introduction
 Fast API template for social login using twitter API.
-This API can be used as python backend for mobiles and websites authontication using twitter.
+This API can be used as python backend for mobiles and websites authentication using twitter.

 <img width="580px" src="resource/twitter_api.png" alt="[ Available Functions ]"/>